yamin-shihab/study-notes/grade-9/social.md

         + Unlike adults, the names of young offenders can't be published by news media to protect their privacy, unless if an adult sentence is received.
         + The avoidance of a criminal record is allowed a lot of the time, while adults often have their criminal record modified.
     + The goal of the YCJA is to attempt to follow its intentions:
-        + It attempts to prevent crime by addressing the circumstances underlying a young person's offending behaviour, so counselling may be needed for alcohol, drug, or family abuse, as an example.
+        + It attempts to prevent crime by addressing the circumstances underlying a young person's offending behavior, so counselling may be needed for alcohol, drug, or family abuse, as an example.
         + It attempts to rehabilitate young persons who commit offences and reintegrate them into society, by for example finding them positive ways to participate in their community.
         + The YCJA tries to ensure that a young person is subject to meaningful consequences for their offence in order to promote the long-term protection of society (property being damaged may result in property being repaired).
 + In a court, the jury is a group of twelve people that must agree on a verdict; their decision has to be unanimous, or a consensus.